 - National Income: It is an economic indicator that determines the correct picture of the economy and purchasing ability of people in the nation.
 It represents the sum of profits, wages, interest rents and pension payments to citizens of the country.

 - Unemployment: This factor depicts the measurement of unemployment of people in the country and the rate which people look for work or job is the unemployment rate.
 This rate is equivalent to the number of unemployed people divided by the labour force.

 - Economic Growth: Economic growth is the positive effect of GDP on the economy of a country that increases the market value of the goods and services produced by an economy over a certain period.

 - Inflation: This results in the loss of value of money and depreciation the economic growth and it is usually caused when goods and services are in high demand, creating a drop in the availability of goods and services and hence customers have to pay more for the products and services

 Examples of Micro and Macroeconomics

 There are numerous examples of Micro and Macroeconomics across factors, aspects and economic activities.
-Here are the examples of Micro and Macroeconomics:
+Here is the difference between Micro and Macroeconomics with example: